content top

 We believe that introducing sun safe practices early can make a difference for the children in the long run, and SPELC has chosen to take a proactive stance on the issue.
 We began by assessing our sun safety in terms of shade provided, outdoor play times, sunscreen use policies, and staff and child sun safe clothing habits (hats, glasses, etc.).
 The assessment taught us that some of the policies we have encourage these behaviors, but that we have room for improvement in the following areas: staff and student sun safety and the school environment.

-To address staff sun safety, we covered sun safety during our February in-service.
+To address staff sun safety, we covered sun safety during a staff in-service.
 SPELC SmallChildwSunglassesstaff and teachers reviewed statistics, visited sun safe practices in-depth, and practiced classroom curriculum ideas.
 One important learning point that emerged during the training was that sun safety in early childhood involves more than avoidance of harmful rays.
 It also includes protection from heat, avoiding sunburns and dehydration, and maintaining comfort.

 The heart of the program is student sun safety.
 Given that many of our students are very young; this includes sun safety education for the whole family.
-Every month, we are committed to providing our families with information related to sun safety in our newsletter and on our website.
-You are also likely to see posters in the hallways and activities in your child’s backpack.
+You are likely to see posters in the hallways and activities in your child’s backpack.
 Undoubtedly, you’ll be reminded to apply sunscreen on your children before dropping them off; to send them to school wearing a wide-brimmed hat, long-sleeved shirts and sunglasses; and to talk to them about playing in the shade.

-In the classroom, our teachers will incorporate sun safety into the things they do every day – like talking about the weather.
+In the classroom, our teachers incorporate sun safety into the things they do every day – like talking about the weather.
 If it’s sunny, the penguin gets a hat and sun glasses!
-All teachers have committed to spending classroom time promoting awareness of sun safe behaviors at least two times before the end of the school year.
+All teachers have committed to spending classroom time promoting awareness of sun safe behaviors during the school year.
 If you are interested, you are welcome to check out the Sun Safe Toolkit available to teachers to see what they might be planning.

-We have scheduled a special “sun safety show” designed especially for our Ruby, Emerald and Pre-K children, for April 19th & 20th.
-Watch for more information as the date gets closer.
+We schedule a special “sun safety show” designed especially for our Ruby, Emerald and Pre-K children during the month of April each year.

 Sun Safety Tips for our Students and Staff (PDF files):